valamistudio/vspoll.api/README.md

 # Features
 - Telegram authentication for voting ([docs](https://core.telegram.org/widgets/login))
-  - You can create a poll without authenticating youself, but you won't be able to manage it later
+  - You can create a poll without authenticating youself
   - You can see polls without authenticating youself, but you won't be able to vote
 - Sorting options (name/most voted)
 - Poll shareable via id (random hash)